What is Equine Assisted Occupational Therapy? (EAOT)

-Equine Facilitated Occupational Therapy involves the delivery of Occupational Therapies (OT) by qualified Allied Health Professionals.
+Equine Assisted Occupational Therapy (EAOT) involves the delivery of Occupational Therapies (OT) by qualified Allied Health Professionals.

 There is a clear distinction with therapeutic riding which is often taught by a riding instructor; that focuses on riding skills, not therapy goals.
 As often delivered in the UK by organisations such as Riding for the Disabled (RDA).
 A definition of the provision of Therapeutic Riding is covered under the Equine Assisted or Facilitated Practitioner role.

-Those who apply for EFOT registration must first be appropriately qualified in that field and a confirmed member of HCPC (Health and Care Professions Council) and continue to be such.
+Those who apply for EAOT registration must first be appropriately qualified in that field and a confirmed member of HCPC (Health and Care Professions Council) and continue to be such.

 - engage horses in that process.
 The horse's movement, behaviour, and the environment in which those activities are undertaken are intentionally engaged to support therapeutic objectives, which may include: